zelisinho/anypoint-examples/http-request-response-with-logger/README.md

 Next, the flow uses a [Logger Component](http://www.mulesoft.org/documentation/display/current/Logger+Component+Reference) to log the message payload in the application’s log files.
 The logger component uses a [MEL Expression](http://www.mulesoft.org/documentation/display/current/Mule+Expression+Language+MEL) to determine what information in, or about, the message it should log.
 In this case, because it needs to log the message payload, the instructions to log read About to echo #[message.payload].

-Finally, Mule moves the message to an [Echo Component](http://www.mulesoft.org/documentation/display/current/Echo+Component+Reference) which simply returns the message payload as the response to an end user.
+Finally, Mule moves the message back to the [HTTP Inbound Endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Connector) which simply returns the message payload as the response to an end user.
 In other words, the response echoes the request.

 ### Go Further

 - Learn more about the [HTTP endpoint](http://www.mulesoft.org/documentation/display/current/HTTP+Connector).
 - Learn more about the [Set Payload Transformer](http://http://www.mulesoft.org/documentation/display/current/Set+Payload+Transformer+Reference).
 - Learn more about the [Logger component](http://www.mulesoft.org/documentation/display/current/Logger+Component+Reference).
-- Learn more about the [Echo component](http://www.mulesoft.org/documentation/display/current/Echo+Component+Reference).